hashicorp/consul/website/source/docs/acl/acl-system.html.md

    syntax for expressing a kind of policy needed for an token to be usable with [Consul Connect](/docs/connect/index.html).
 At authorization time this acts like an additional policy was attached, the contents of which are described further below.
-These are directly attached to tokens and roles and not independently configured.
+These are directly attached to tokens and roles and are not independently configured.
 (Added in Consul 1.5)

  * **ACL Auth Methods and Binding Rules** - To learn more about these topics,